Cassiexu123/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 - 1.Metrics
   - Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable
   - Current Price (Selling): Dependent Variable
   - Average Annual Cost of ownership (Maintenance): Independent Variable

 - 2.Hypothesis: Null and Alternative
 Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
 Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

 - 3.Statistical Test
-multiple linear regression would be used to determin the factors that correlation with the list selling price.
+Multiple linear regression would be used to determin the factors that correlation with the list selling price.